 Phil is from New Zealand.
 He trained and worked initially in regional planning.
 He completed a BTh degree at Bible of College of NZ (now Laidlaw College) and then served at CLTC from 1992 to 1997 as Dean of Studies.
-Phil then completed masters studies in theology, and doctoral studies in education and leadership.
-From 2000 to 2009 he served in Nigeria, teaching at the Jos ECWA Theological Seminary and giving leadership to a team of missionaries.
+Phil then completed studies in theology, masters doctoral studies in education leadership.
+From 2000 to 2009 he served in Nigeria, teaching at the Jos ECWA Theological Seminary.
 He then returned to NZ and worked for a mission agency and as a church pastor.
 In 2016 Phil returned to CLTC as Dean of Post-Graduate Studies and later that year took the role of Vice Principal Education.
-His teaching interests are leadership, administration, and education.